Chronemics

-Chronemics is the role of time in communication.
+Chronemics is an anthropological, philosophical, and linguistic subdiscipline that describes how time is perceived, coded, and communicated across a given culture.
 It is one of several subcategories to emerge from the study of nonverbal communication.

-According to the Encyclopedia of Special Education "Chronemics includes time orientation, understanding and organisation, the use of and reaction to time pressures the innate and learned awareness of time, by physically wearing or not wearing a watch, arriving, starting, and ending late or on time."
+According to the Encyclopedia of Special Education, "Chronemics includes time orientation, understanding and organisation, the use of and reaction to time pressures, the innate and learned awareness of time, by physically wearing or not wearing a watch, arriving, starting, and ending late or on time."
 A person's perception and values placed on time plays a considerable role in their communication process.

-The use of time can affect lifestyles, personal relationships, and work life.
-Across cultures, people usually have different time perceptions, and this can result in conflicts between individuals.
+The use of time can affect lifestyles, personal relationships, and professional life.
+Across cultures, people usually have different time perceptions, and this can result in tension or friction between individuals.
 Time perceptions include punctuality, interactions, and willingness to wait.
-Three main types of time in chronemics are: interactive, conceptual, and social.

 Definition

+Chronemics is the study of the use of time in nonverbal communication, though it carries implications for verbal communication as well.
+Time perceptions include punctuality, willingness to wait, and interactions.
+The use of time can affect lifestyles, daily agendas, speed of speech, movements, and how long people are willing to listen.

-Thomas J. Bruneau, a professor in communication at Radford University who focused his studies on nonverbal communication, interpersonal communication, and intercultural communication.
-He coined the term "chronemics" in the late 1970s to help define the function of time in human interaction:
+Fernando Poyatos, Professor Emeritus at the University of New Brunswick, coined the term chronemics in 1972.
+Thomas J. Bruneau (1940–2012), Professor Emeritus at Radford University who taught at the University of Guam in his early career and whose scholarship focused on silence, empathy, and intercultural communication, identified the parameters of this field of study in the late 1970s.
+Bruneau defined chronemics and specified the functions of time in human interactions as follows:

 Time can be used as an indicator of status.
 For example, in most companies the boss can interrupt progress to hold an impromptu meeting in the middle of the work day, yet the average worker would have to make an appointment to see the boss.
+More realistically is mutual respect as being disrespectful of another's time, regardless of hierarchy, quickly results in conflict.

 The way in which different cultures perceive time can influence communication as well.

-Chronemics is the study of the use of time in nonverbal communication.
-Time perceptions include punctuality, willingness to wait, and interactions.
-The use of time can affect lifestyles, daily agendas, speed of speech, movements and how long people are willing to listen.